How exactly do you say green in Italian?

 Verde

-Verde is how you translate green into Italian.
+Verde is how you say green in Italian.

 Verde